ngx-translate/core/README.md

 Because of the TranslateStaticLoader you have to load the HttpModule from `@angular/http`, even if you don't use this Loader

+#### I'm still using RC4, but I cannot use ng2-translate because I get errors?!
+If you're still using RC4, you should fix the version of ng2-translate to 2.2.2.

 #### I'm getting an error `npm ERR! peerinvalid Peer [...]`
 If you're using npm 2.x, upgrade to npm 3.x, because npm 2 doesn't handle peer dependencies well.
 With npm 2 you could only use fixed versions, but with npm 3 you can use `^` to use a newer version if available.